Key Generation for Internet of Things: A Contemporary Survey: Introduction

 \section{Introduction}

 The last decades have witnessed the rapid growth of the Internet of Things (IoT) from a theoretical concept to a reality.
-A wide range of smart IoT devices have penetrated into our daily life ranging from smart wearable devices such as smart phone, smart watch, Fitbit to smart home devices such as Amazon Alexa and Google Assistant.
+A wide range of smart IoT devices have penetrated into our daily life.
+These devices can be broadly classified into three classes: portable/wearable devices such as smart watch and Fitbit, smart home/building devices such as Amazon Alexa and Google Assistant, general network devices such as Wi-Fi router and 5G end device.
 We are entering a new era where every thing/device will be connected together to form a smart world.
 Fig.~\ref{fig:iottrend} shows the growth of the number of IoT devices in the past decade as well as the predictions of the growth until 2025.
 It is estimated that the number of IoT devices connected to the Internet will surge to 75 billion by 2025~\cite{statista2018internet}.

 With the prevalence of IoT devices, secure device-to-device (D2D) communication is becoming more and more crucial because IoT devices often need to be paired together for the purpose of file transferring, synchronisation, and data sharing.
 Cryptographic key agreement is a fundamental requirement for secure D2D communications to achieve confidentiality~\cite{xi2014keep}.
 Key generation, also called key agreement or establishment, refers to the process of generating the same cryptographic key between two devices that have no prior secret.
 Alternative terminologies, such as device association, device pairing, or device binding, have the same meaning but are adopted by other literature~\cite{chong2012usability}.
 Essentially, the underlying concept remains the same, i.e., to establish a secure communication channel among multiple IoT devices.
 In the following, we will use key generation, key agreement, key establishment and device pairing interchangeably in spite of the minor differences in some contexts~\cite{fomichev2017survey}.
 Broadly speaking, key generation can be divided into two classes: authenticated key generation and unauthenticated key generation.
 In the authenticated key generation, one of the communication parties can verify the identity of the other device.
 While in the unauthenticated key generation, they simply generate a pair of key without authenticating each other.